ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ### Skipping lines in a CSV file

-In some cases, we might want to skip a certain number of lines while importing data from a CSV file.
+Sometimes, we might skip a certain number of lines while importing data from a CSV file.
 This can be done using [input_format_csv_skip_first_lines](https://clickhouse.com/docs/en/operations/settings/settings/#input_format_csv_skip_first_lines) option:

 ```sql
 SET input_format_csv_skip_first_lines = 10
 ```

-In this case, we’re going to skip the first 10 lines from the CSV file:
+In this case, we’re going to skip the first ten lines from the CSV file:

 ```sql
 SELECT count(*)